Swag and Gift Ideas for Virtual Events + Holidays

 You need to build excitement.
 And potentially use swag that will be incorporated as part of the event.
 (Attention is a serious challenge.
 Zoom fatigue is a real thing.)

 Doing a pre-event package builds excitement (and enthusiasm!).
-How many unboxing videos have you seen floating around social media?
+How many unboxing videos have you seen floating around social media for virtual events?

 IDEA Generator: Fun lists of celebrated holidays/events should get your creative juices flowing.